nsisodiya/my-ts-mathlib/README.md

 - [x] Vscode should show error if we send incorrect data to function.
 - [x] npm run start should fail on providing incorrect type.
 - [x] npm run build should fail on providing incorrect type.
-- [x] calCircileArea should not be included in bundle
+- [x] calCircleArea should not be included in bundle

 ES Module